FIGHTING TO REDUCE THE COST OF COMMUNICATION AND COMMISSARY IN CALIFORNIA

 Under California’s current system, each of the 58 county sheriffs independently negotiates contracts with private companies to provide communication and commissary services.
 County profits generated from these contracts through kickbacks and markups are placed into a fund that state law requires be used “for the benefit, education, and welfare” of incarcerated people.
 However, loopholes in the law have enabled these funds to be spent in other ways.
 SB 555 would close these loopholes and ensure that whatever profits the county brings in are properly reinvested to support people while they are incarcerated and during their transition back into their communities.

-SB 555 passed the Senate on May 23 with a vote of 30-5, and is now in the Assembly.
+SB 555 passed the Senate on May 23 with a vote of 31-5, and is now in the Assembly.
 On July 9, the bill passed 7-1 out of the Committee on Public Safety after an informative hearing where advocates and lawmakers told their truths while dispelling myths spread by the opposition.
-It is now waiting to be heard by the Committee on Appropriations.
-Call your California legislators and tell them to support SB 555.
+SB 555 has been transitioned to a two-year bill and will resume next session, when it will be heard by the Committee on Appropriations.
 Check back for more updates as we fight for relief for Californians!

 Incarceration Reform is Needed, Redlands Community News

 SB 555 to Go Before Assembly Vote July 9, Highland News